Beijing's growing pains mirror global population boom

 Johnson said satellite cities need to be developed far enough away from the urban core to encourage independence and discourage commuting.
 For now, that isn't happening.

-On a weekday morning at Beijing's Tiantongyuanbei subway station, an outlying hub about 21 km north of the city center, thousands of commuters are crammed nose-to-neck.
+On a weekday morning at Beijing's Tiantongyuanbei subway station, an outlying hub about 21 km north of the city centre, thousands of commuters are crammed nose-to-neck.

 "Yeah, it's annoying, it's crowded.
 But it's also our best option," Zhang Yu, a 30-year-old make-up sales associate said, before plunging into the press of bodies.
 Her two-hour commute began with a 15-minute wait just to get to the station door.